Build Thoreau's Cabin: Basic Building Skills Workshop

 - speed square - triangle shaped, approx 8" per side

-- safety glasses (available for purchase @ North House School Store)
+- safety glasses (available for purchase at North House School Store)

 - clothing to be outdoors